demyxsh/demyx/README.md

 ```

 ### Demyx Image
-Since the image needs docker.sock to be mounted and the Docker binary is included, I've installed sudo to only allow the demyx user to execute only one script as root.
-The image is put in production mode by default, meaning that /demyx directory and all it's folders and files will be set to read-only mode.
+Demyx needs access to the docker.sock as a non-root user, which the chroot helper script will set that up for you.
+Sudo is installed to only allow the demyx user to execute specific scripts as root.
+The image is put in production mode by default, meaning that /demyx directory and all its folders and files will be set to read-only mode by root.
 This prevents the non-privelege user to modify the script and do malicious things.

 * user/group: demyx:demyx (1000:1000)
 * docker (binary)